A Different Kind of Peace Initiative

 Does this require Hamas to agree?

-What does it cost?
+How much does it cost?

 How long would the assembly run?